-- (1) Bandages must be crepe or gauze. - (2) Surgical tape must stop at the back of the hand prior to knuckles and must not cover the knuckles at all. - (3) Thin strips of surgical tape may be placed between the fingers to aid in keeping the bandage in place. - (4) No extra padding or material of any kind may be added.
-No water or any other substance can be put on bandages. - (5) The referee or person appointed by the ANBF shall inspect the completed bandages and taping, to ensure that they conform with the rules and shall stamp or initial them.
-If they do not conform they will ensure that they do prior to signing or stamping them and before gloving.
+- (1) Bandages must be crepe or gauze. - (2) Surgical tape must stop at the back of the hand prior to knuckles and must not cover the knuckles at all. - (3) No surgical tape will be permitted on the skin under the bandages. - (4) Thin strips of surgical tape may be placed between the fingers to aid in keeping the bandage in place. - (5) No water or any other substance can be put on bandages. - (6) The referee or person appointed by the ANBF shall inspect the completed bandages and taping, to ensure that they conform with the rules and shall stamp or initial them.
+If they do not conform they will ensure that they do prior to signing or stamping them and before gloving. - (7) The ANBF supervisor or referee may stamp or sign the tape covering the laces outside of the glovers.